 The Hotel Windsor in Melbourne has been serving traditional afternoon tea since 1883.

-Upon arrival at The Hotel Windsor Melbourne, enjoy a glass of sparkling wine, whilst afternoon delicacies and unlimited freshly brewed tea and coffee is brought to your table.
+Upon arrival at The Hotel Windsor in Melbourne, you will receive a glass of French sparkling wine, whilst freshly brewed speciality teas and coffee are brought to your table throughout the afternoon.

 Vegetarian and gluten free options can be catered for at no extra cost, please advise any dietary requirements at the time of booking.